-The information below details the offer within The Gipsy Hill Federation and ways in which parents, children and young people may access the support required.
+The information below details the offer at Glenbrook Primary School and ways in which parents, children and young people may access the support required.

 There is a glossary of abbreviations we have used, at the end of this SEND Information Report.